-The Compensation Committee has reviewed and discussed the CD&A with UTMD management.
+The Compensation and Benefits Committee has reviewed and discussed the CD&A with UTMD management.
 Based on that review, the Committee recommended to the Board of Directors that the CD&A be included in the Company's annual report on Form 10-K and this Proxy Statement.
-In August 2008, the Board of Directors adopted an updated Compensation and Benefits Committee charter, which is available at www.utahmed.com.
+In August 2008, the Board of Directors adopted an updated Compensation and Benefits Committee charter.
+In May 2014, the Board of Directors revised and readopted the August 2008 charter, which is available at www.utahmed.com.

-Submitted by the Compensation and Benefits Committee:
+Submitted by the Compensation and Benefits Committee: Ernst G. Hoyer

-Ernst G. Hoyer Barbara A. Payne James H. Beeson
+Barbara A. Payne James H. Beeson